 The 2020 Australasian Road Safety Conference (ARSC2020) has been Postponed

 As a result of the impact of the global pandemic caused by COVID-19 and the associated lockdown and travel restrictions, the Conference will not be held in Melbourne in 2020.
-Although we are disappointed that ARSC2020 will not be going ahead, we are excited to announce that the Melbourne conference is set to take place on 28-30 September 2021.
+Although we are disappointed that ARSC2020 has not gone ahead as planned, we are excited to announce that the Melbourne conference is set to take place on 28-30 September 2021.
 The ARSC conference series will then return to the regularly scheduled annual conferences, with the next conference due to take place in Christchurch, New Zealand in 2022.

-Although ARSC2020 has been postponed, we are excited to announce that our ACRS Awards will go ahead in 2020 as planned!
-Award winners will be announced at an event during the rescheduled National Road Safety Week from 9-15 November 2020.
-Award nominations will open on 1st July 2020.
 We appreciate your understanding as we work our way through these COVID-19 uncertainties.
-We are confident that when the restrictions are eased, the road safety community will come together for a fantastic conference in 2021!
+We are confident that when the restrictions are eased the road safety community will come together for a fantastic conference in 2021!

 The Australasian Road Safety Conference aims to: